 - Self-stabilization enables a distributed system to recover from a transient fault regardless of its nature.
-A self-stabilizing system does not have to be initialized as it eventually (after convergence) will behave correctly. - Self-stabilization was introduced in a paper by Edsger W. Dijkstra in 1974, in the context of a token ring network.
-A token ring is an early form of local area network where nodes are arranged in a ring, communicating by a token.
-The system is correct if there is exactly one token in the ring. - Let's have a look at one of Dijkstra's simple solutions.
+A self-stabilizing system does not have to be initialized as it eventually (after convergence) will behave correctly. - One of the first self-stabilizing algorithms was Dijkstra's token ring network.
+A token ring is an early form of a local area network where nodes are arranged in a ring, communicating by a token.
+The system is correct if there is exactly one token in the ring.
+Let's have a look at a simple solution.
 Given an oriented ring, we simply call the clockwise neighbor parent (p), and the counterclockwise neighbor child (c).
-Also, there is a leader node $v_0$ .
-Every node v is in a state $S(v) \in \{0, 1, \ldots, n\}$ , perpetually informing its child about its state.
+Also, there is a leader node v_0 .
+Every node v is in a state $S(v) \in \{0, 1, \ldots, n\}$, perpetually informing its child about its state.
 The token is implicitly passed on by nodes switching state.
 Upon noticing a change of the parent state S(p), node v executes the following code:

-Algorithm 44 Self-stabilizing Token Ring
+Algorithm 54 Self-stabilizing Token Ring

-''' 1: if v = v_0 then

-2: if S(v) = S(p) then

-3: S(v) := S(v) + 1 \pmod{n}

-4: end if
+1: if $v = v_0$ then 2: if S(v) = S(p) then 3: $S(v) := S(v) + 1 \pmod{n}$ 4: end if 5: else 6: S(v) := S(p)7: end if

-5: else

-6: S(v) := S(p)

-7: end if '''

-Theorem 12.3.
-Algorithm 44 stabilizes correctly.
+Theorem 13.3.
+Algorithm 54 stabilizes correctly.

 Proof: As long as some nodes or edges are faulty, anything can happen.
-In self-stabilization, we only consider the system after it is correct (at time $t_0$ , however starting in an arbitrary state).
+In self-stabilization, we only consider the system after all faults already have happened (at time t_0 , however starting in an arbitrary state).

-Every node apart from leader $v_0$ will always attain the state of its parent.
+Every node apart from leader v_0 will always attain the state of its parent.
 It may happen that one node after the other will learn the current state of the leader.
-In this case the system stabilizes after the leader increases its state at most n time units after time $t_0$ .
-It may however be that the leader increases its state even if the system is not stable, e.g. because its parent or parent's parent accidentally had the same state at time $t_0$ .
+In this case the system stabilizes after the leader increases its state at most n time units after time t_0 .
+It may however be that the leader increases its state even if the system is not stable, e.g. because its parent or parent's parent accidentally had the same state at time t_0 .

-The leader will increase its state possibly multiple times without reaching stability, however, at some point the leader will reach state s, a state that no other node had at time $t_0$ .
+The leader will increase its state possibly multiple times without reaching stability, however, at some point the leader will reach state s, a state that no other node had at time t_0 .
 (Since there are n nodes and n states, this will eventually happen.)
 At this point the system must stabilize because the leader cannot push for $s + 1 \pmod{n}$ until every node (including its parent) has s.